kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Transition to Classification

-Some questions require categories.
+Some questions require categories
-Regression does not suffice.
+Regression does not suffice
 Next we study classification

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.